NiceDuckGames/jovia-codegen-optins/README.md

 ## Licensing

-The repository itself is licensed under the [MIT License], and each project contributed is subject to its own respective open-source licenses as specified within the project directories.
+The repository itself is licensed under the [MIT License](https://github.com/NiceDuckGames/ducky-ai-optins/blob/main/LICENSE), and each project contributed is subject to its own respective open-source licenses as specified within the project directories.

 ## Contact